vinzzent/simple-binned-chart/README.md

 ### **EasyBinner: Precision in Every Bin**

+Most histogram visuals prioritize polished axes and styling with rounded, human-friendly bin edges, often relying on D3’s automatic “nice” scaling.
+As a result, they tend to treat your exact bin count or size as a preference rather than a strict rule to maintain cleaner, easier-to-read charts.

-Most histogram visuals prioritize "polished" axes over precision, tweaking your input to fit their internal algorithms.
-EasyBinner takes a different approach—built from the ground up to respect your binning settings with absolute accuracy.
+EasyBinner takes a different approach—built from the ground up to enforce your binning settings with absolute precision while maintaining a clean, readable scale.

-Powered by D3’s binning framework, EasyBinner adds custom logic to ensure your **bin size** or **bin count** is followed exactly.
+It balances precision and aesthetics by carefully aligning the binning calculations to respect both your exact bin settings and the need for visually clear scales.

 Specify 12 bins?
-You’ll get 12—no rounding, no adjustments, no surprises.
+You get exactly 12—no rounding, no surprises.

-Where other visuals treat your settings as a hint, EasyBinner treats them as the rule.
+Where other visuals treat your binning parameters as mere hints, EasyBinner treats them as the rule.

 ---